Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Hunter is another American builder and is Catalina’s primary domestic competitor.
 It is based in Florida and was formed in the early 1970s.
 Most Hunters have been racing boats or small trailer-sailors, but over the years, there have been quite a few larger liveaboard boats and long-range cruisers.
 They currently make boats from 15 to 50 feet long.

-Dufour is another French company that makes larger cruising boats.
+Dufour catamarans are another French company that makes larger cruising boats.
 The company was founded in 1964.

 Bavaria Yachtbau is the largest German shipyard.
 The company makes sail and powerboats, as well as the French-made Nautitech catamarans.
 The company was founded in the 1970s and was acquired by US investors in 2007.
 Their monohull sail designs range from 31 to 57 feet long.